Become a childminder

 Should you work through an agency or go solo?

-To become a childminder you have to register with either Ofsted or a childminding agency (CMA).
+If you want to become a childminder, you must register with Ofsted or a childminding agency (CMA).

 Working with an agency